 1. Paragraph 2, Article 6 of the Act on Property-Declaration by Public Servants originally stipulated that property declarations by the President and Vice President, the President and Vice President of the Five Yuan (Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan, and Control Yuan; political officials, legislators, mayors of special municipalities and cities/counties should be announced; those of special municipality and city/count councilors did not need to be announced.

 2. In order to achieve the legislative aim of making the property held by civil servants transparent, the amended Act on Property-Declaration by Public Servants was announced on June 22, 2022.
-The key pints of amendment:
+The key points of amendment:

 a.
 Added the requirement that property declarations by city and county councilors should be posted online and that the declarations should be announced online until one year after the loss of the identity that required the declaration to be made (Paragraph 2, Article 6).